 We had nine days to play with before embarking our cruise in Miami.
 What better to do than a road trip around Florida?
 Incorporating some of the ever popular theme parks such as Walt Disney World and Legoland, it was certainly going to be a busy few days.
 When we started putting a plan together and researching a little more we discovered some gems… Places we hadn’t even heard of before.
 We wanted to start off super close to Miami Airport so we didn’t have a prolonged journey after an already long travel day.
 We also wanted to wind back up at Miami Beach to check out the notorious miles of white sand and shopping!

 Having traveled for three months now I’ve realised how much I rely on internet shopping deliveries.
 Baby is fast growing out of his clothes and we are wearing everything to death!
 This was another good reason to spend time in Miami stocking up on some new clobber!
 Once we picked up our car from rentalcars.com we were on our way.
+We love being prepared for a road trip, so maybe these tips will help you.

 Looking for more road trip inspiration?
 Check out Our Favorite Road Trips Around the World!